Dissertation Title: Tectonics of Development: Mineral Extraction and the Architecture of the University-City in South America, 1945–1975

 Advisor: Fabiola Lopez-Duran

-Giovanna Bassi Cendra is a PhD Candidate specializing in the history of modern Latin American art and architecture, and has been a member of the Racial Geography Project since 2020.
-Her research focus is the entanglement of architecture with the ideology of “development” and extractive capitalism in South America during the postwar period.
-Her ongoing dissertation project, which interrogates the planning, design, and construction of university campuses vis-à-vis the intensification of mining and oil extraction in the region, received the Carter Manny Research Award from the Graham Foundation for Advanced Studies in the Fine Arts in 2020.
-Her project is also supported by the Wagoner Foreign Study Scholarship and the Rockefeller Foundation.
-Giovanna has collaborated with the Documents Project of the International Center for the Arts of the Americas (Museum of Fine Arts, Houston) and has written and published an award-winning essay on the work of Argentinean artist Gyula Kosice.
+Originally trained as an architect, PhD Candidate Giovanna Bassi Cendra specializes in modern Latin American art and architecture history.
+Her current research focuses on architecture’s entanglement with the ideologies of “development” and extractive capitalism in South America during the postwar period.
+Her ongoing dissertation project, which interrogates the planning, design, and construction of university campuses vis-à-vis the intensification of mining and oil extraction in the region, has received the Carter Manny Research Award from the Graham Foundation for Advanced Studies in the Fine Arts in 2020, as well as support from the Rockefeller Foundation and the Wagoner Foreign Study Scholarship.
+Giovanna’s essay on Argentinian artist Gyula Kosice’s Hydrospatial City (1946–1972)—which received the Peter Marzio Award for Outstanding Research in Latin American and Latino Art—has revealed the importance of this pioneer critique of the modernist functional city.
+Giovanna is a founding member of the Racial Geography Project research collective and has collaborated with the Documents Project of the International Center for the Arts of the Americas (Museum of Fine Arts, Houston).
+She currently teaches architectural history and theory as the Scholar-in-Residence at the Gerald D. Hines College of Architecture and Design of the University of Houston.

 Publications